London Stadium: Construction

-A wrap, funded by Dow Chemical Company to be able to advertise on it until 26 June 2012, covered the exterior during the Olympics.
+A wrap, which was announced in the initial designs was scrapped in 2010 during cost saving measures; but was reinstated months later in early 2011 to minimise cross winds.
+The wrap funded by Dow Chemical Company who were allowed to advertise on it until 26 June 2012, covered the exterior of the stadium.
 The wrap was made from polyester and polyethene and printed using UV curable inks.
 The wrap was made of pieces of material covering 20 m high and 900 m in length.
 The final design for the wrap consisted of 2.5 m fabric panels, twisted at 90-degree angles to allow entry to the stadium at the bottom of the structure, and held in place with tensioned cables.

-To allow for fast on-site assembly, compression truss and roof column connections were bolted; this enabled easy disassembling of the roof structure after the closing ceremonies.
+To allow for fast on-site assembly, compression truss and roof column connections were bolted; this also enabled easy disassembling of the roof structure after the closing ceremonies.
 The cable-supported roof structure covered approximately two-thirds of the stadium's seating.
 Reaching 70 m above the field of play, its roof held 14 lighting towers that collectively contained a total of 532 individual 2 kW floodlight lamps.
 The lights were first officially switched on in December 2010 by Prime Minister David Cameron and London Mayor Boris Johnson.
-During the games, the towers were fitted with additional ceremony lighting, and four of towers held large temporary video screens.
+During the Games, the towers were fitted with additional ceremony lighting, and four of the towers held large temporary video screens.

+A temporary athletics warmup track was constructed for the 2012 games to the South of the Greenway.

 Stadium interior

 The stadium was equipped with a nine lane Mondo 400 m athletics track.
 The turf in the stadium was grown in Scunthorpe and was a mix of perennial ryegrass, smooth stalk meadow grass, and fescue grass seeds.
 It took 360 rolls of grass to cover the infield and was laid in March 2011.
-The track was designed by Italian company Mondo and when installed was their latest version of the Mondotrack FTX.
+The track laid was made by Italian company Mondo who installed the Mondotrack FTX model.
+The track was 13.5 mm thick and used two vulcanised rubber layers, one of which was a cushioning underside with elongated diamond-shaped cells, which allowed them to flex in any direction.
 The stadium's 80,000 seats had a black-and-white 'fragment' theme that matched the overall branding design used by LOCOG for London 2012.
 The lines all centred on the finish line on the track.
 The seats were made in Luton and were fitted between May and December 2010.

-During the Games, the Stadium's grandstands contained a lighting system developed by Tait Technologies that allowed them to function as a giant video screen.
-Individual "paddles" containing nine LED pixels each were installed between each seat, which were controlled via a central system to display video content wrapped around the stadium.
-The system was primarily intended for use during the ceremonies of the Olympics and Paralympics.
+During the Games, the Stadium's grandstands contained a lighting system developed by Tait Technologies that allowed them to function as a giant video screen, later called Landscape video.
+70,500 individual "paddles" containing nine LED pixels each were installed between each seat, which were controlled via a central system to display video content wrapped around the stadium.
+The Stadium took a Guinness World Record for the Largest landscape video display, during the opening ceremony with 634,500 sources of light.
 This technology was also adopted for the Pyeongchang Olympic Stadium, which hosted the 2018 Winter Olympics.